Tobey Maguire

 Tobias Vincent Maguire (born June 27, 1975) is an American actor and film producer.
-He is known for playing the title character from Sam Raimi's Spider-Man trilogy (2002–2007), a role he reprised in 2021's Spider-Man: No Way Home.
+He starred as the title character in Sam Raimi's Spider-Man trilogy (2002–2007), and later reprised the role in Spider-Man: No Way Home (2021).

-He started his career in supporting roles in the films This Boy's Life (1993), The Ice Storm, Deconstructing Harry (both 1997), and Fear and Loathing in Las Vegas (1998).
-His leading roles include Pleasantville (1998), Ride with the Devil (1999), The Cider House Rules (1999), Wonder Boys (2000), Seabiscuit (2003), The Good German (2006), Brothers (2009), The Great Gatsby (2013), and Pawn Sacrifice (2014).
+Maguire was born in Los Angeles and began his career in supporting roles, before gaining international recognition and critical praise for his role as Spider-Man in the 2002 film of the same name.
+He reprised the role in two sequels, Spider-Man 2 (2004) and Spider-Man 3 (2007).
+Maguire expanded his career with dramatic roles in Seabiscuit (2003), The Good German (2006), and The Great Gatsby (2013).
+He received critical acclaim and a Golden Globe Award nomination for Best Actor in a Motion Picture Drama for his role as a PTSD-stricken soldier in the war film Brothers (2009).

-He received a Golden Globe Award nomination for Best Actor in a Motion Picture Drama for Brothers (2009).
-Maguire established his own production company in 2012 called Material Pictures, and co-produced Good People (2012), and Pawn Sacrifice (2014).
+Outside of acting, Maguire has also produced several films, including 25th Hour (2002) and Seabiscuit.
+He later established his own production company, Material Pictures, in 2012 and co-produced Good People (2012), Pawn Sacrifice (2014), and Babylon (2022).

-Early life and family
+Early life

 Tobias Vincent Maguire was born on June 27, 1975, in Santa Monica, California, to Wendy Brown and Vincent Maguire.
-His parents (who are both of Scottish ancestry) separated when he was two years old, and Maguire spent much of his childhood living with various family members.
+His parents, who were 18 and 20 respectively when he was born, were unmarried.
+Though they wed shortly after their son was born, they divorced when he was 3 years old.
+Maguire described his childhood as tough and lonely, with his father Vincent being convicted of robbing a bank in 1993.
+Maguire grew up poor and spent much of his childhood living with various family members and moved around often.

 During his childhood, Maguire entertained the idea of becoming a chef and wanted to enroll in a home economics class as a sixth grader.
 His mother offered him $100 to take a drama class instead, and he agreed.
 The transient nature of his school years began to take a toll on Maguire emotionally, and after another relocation for his freshman year, he dropped out of high school and did not return.
 Instead, he pursued an acting career.
-By 2000, he had obtained his General Educational Development, noting that during his school days, "I was not doing school; I was showing up, but... not really giving myself."
+In his teenage years, Maguire suffered from drug abuse and alcoholism.